gblargg/adb-usb/README.md

 ADB-to-USB adapter using Teensy
 ===============================
-This is a simple Mac ADB keyboard to ADB converter using a Teensy/Teensy++ 2.0 AVR development board.
+This is a simple Mac ADB keyboard to ADB converter using a Teensy/Teensy++ 2.0/Pro Micro (5V 16MHz) AVR development board.
 The ADB code is based on the t.m.k.
 Keyboard Firmware Collection, with some timing improvements to make it more robust.
 It uses PJRC's usb_keyboard driver for USB.
 I wrote this while debugging some problems with the ADB code and because the TMK collection was too big for me to understand clearly.

 This hasn't undergone much testing by others.